adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/contentfragment/v1/contentfragment/README.md

 * Can be configured to render a subset of the elements in a specific order

 ### Use Object
-The Content Fragment component uses the `com.adobe.cq.wcm.core.components.extension.contentfragment.models.ContentFragment` Sling model as its Use-object.
+The Content Fragment component uses the `com.adobe.cq.wcm.core.components.models.contentfragment.ContentFragment` Sling model as its Use-object.

 ### Edit dialog properties
 The following JCR properties are used: